Kansas City Chiefs vs. Pittsburgh Steelers NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Home and road insights

-- Kansas City is 5-5 against the spread, and 8-2 overall, at home this year.
+- At home this year, Kansas City is 5-5 against the spread and 8-2 overall.

-- This season, Kansas City has gone over the total in five of 10 games at home.
+- This season, Kansas City has hit the over in five of 10 home games.

-- This year in away games, Pittsburgh is 4-4 against the spread and 3-5 overall.
+- Away from home, Pittsburgh is 4-4 against the spread, and 3-5 overall.

-- In four of eight away games this year, Pittsburgh has hit the over.
+- This season, in four of eight road games Pittsburgh has gone over the total.

 Powered by Data Skrive.